Check Out Our Other Upload Specifications Here:

 Clips should be in the range of 3 to 120 seconds, and no larger than 2 GB (2000 MB).
 For HD files, a size of 200-500mb is normal.
 Clips should have no edits, if you do have a file with several clips edited together which can be sold as individual clips, please separate them.
 Pond5 may determine certain sequences acceptable if they meet specific artistic or aesthetic standards.

-Please be sure your file names do not contain any spaces or special characters (including accents and letters such as å, ñ, é, or ß ).
+Please be sure your file names do not contain any special characters or accents.
+Examples are letters such as å, ñ, é, ß, ®, ©, §, ç, ä, ø, ü, or quote marks (“ ” or ‘ ’).

 All videos should be prepared as in the one of these file containers: .MOV, .MP4, or .M2TS, .MXF (for native files only).
 If your footage is in a different format (such as .AVI), please convert it to .MOV or .MP4 before uploading.